xrettle/WFGY/ProblemMap/evaluation-playbook.md

 # 📊 Evaluation Playbook
 *Ship metrics, not vibes — catch regressions before users do.*

+> **Evaluation disclaimer (WFGY)**
+> This playbook describes practical recipes for evaluating and debugging AI pipelines.
+> Any scores, rankings or labels produced by these methods are context dependent signals, not formal scientific proof.
+> Results depend on the specific models, prompts, datasets and parameters used in each run.
+> You should re run the experiments, vary the configuration and treat the numbers as guidance for engineering and operations, not as guarantees of real world safety or general model quality.

+---

 > **Who is this for?**
 > – RAG owners tired of “looks fine on my prompt.”
 > – Agent builders chasing flakey benchmark wins.